Finding courage and self-love while living with complex trauma

 _Tanya Markul

-From the deepest part of myself, I can say that I have found enormous healing through the challenges and overwhelming chaos of CPTSD, what it made me face, and how I had to meet myself every single day, and accept every single moment.
-This healing did not happen overnight, nor was it easy, gentle or kind.
-There were a lot of tears and tissues on this path to healing, with plenty more to come – I’m sure.
-I sought so many avenues of healing and found bits of help, wisdom, and hope along the way that helped me keep going but the elusiveness, scope, and magnitude of complex trauma is monstrous.
-After having tried just about everything possible to heal but still falling short I surrendered to my usual frustration, and that was when I finally realized that the only time I felt my mind clearing and feeling ok to be in my body was when I was in the moment, and open to a practice of self-care and self-love.
-The only way forward for me was to learn how to love myself even when I did not know what that looked like or felt like.
-I had dismissed my own needs and wants as part of my survival so I had to begin to understand and learn what my needs were, what I wanted, and what self-love was so I could begin to build my own safe and unique path back to loving my lost and frightened self.
+After having tried just about everything possible to heal but still falling short I surrendered to my usual frustration.
+It was then that I finally realized the only time I felt my mind clearing and feeling ok to be in my body was when I was in the moment, and open to a practice of self-care and self-love.
+The only way forward for me was to learn how to love myself, even when I did not know what that looked like or felt like.
+I had dismissed my own needs and wants as part of my survival protocols so I had to begin to understand and learn what my needs were, what I wanted, and what self-love was so I could begin to build my own safe and unique path back to loving my lost and frightened self.

 For those anchored with CPTSD - trying to find remedy and healing can be a caustic and soul-aching journey.
 It is hard to find the words or the fortitude to explain this complicated and layered condition but the simple truth is - when one hurts we all hurt, and when one suffers we all suffer.
 Finding a way to create a safe space, bring self-care, healing, compassion, community, connection, and courage, and bring more self-love to our aching hearts and traumatized soul is the only way forward.
-This is the reason I began the essential and loving work of HeartBalm, in hopes of sharing my story, my understanding, my love, and bringing balm to all hearts and souls who find their way here.
+This is the reason I began the essential and loving work of HeartBalm, in hopes of sharing my story, my understanding, and my love, and bringing balm to all hearts and souls who find their way here.

 It was when I stopped searching for home within others and lifted the foundations of home within myself I found there were no roots more intimate than those between a mind and body that have decided to be whole.